googleapis/google-cloudevents/.github/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

+## Changes within the Proto Folder

+Changes within the `proto` folder are expected to be performed after arriving at mutual consensus within Google (although pull requests may be used to arrive at that consensus).

+Non-trivial changes to the schema should also include a suitable test data file (or a change to an existing test data file) to validate the change.
+See [testdata/README.md](../testdata/README.md) for details.

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License